-- 1. At the request of the national court or, exceptionally, of his own motion, the President, after hearing the Judge-Rapporteur, may decide to apply an expedited procedure derogating from the provisions of these Rules to a request for an advisory opinion, where the circumstances referred to establish that a ruling on the question put to the Court is a matter of urgency. - 2.
-In that event, the President may immediately fix the date for the hearing, which shall be notified to the parties to the main proceedings and interested persons when the request for an advisory opinion is served. - 3.
+- 1. At the request of the national court or, exceptionally, of his own motion, the President, after hearing the Judge-Rapporteur, may decide to apply an expedited procedure derogating from the provisions of these Rules to a reference for an advisory opinion, where the circumstances referred to establish that a ruling on the question put to the Court is a matter of urgency. - 2.
+In that event, the President may immediately fix the date for the hearing, which shall be notified to the parties to the main proceedings and interested persons when the decision making the reference is served. - 3.
 The parties to the main proceedings and interested persons may lodge statements of case or written observations within a period prescribed by the President, which shall not be less than 15 days.
 The President may request that they restrict the matters addressed in their statement of case or written observations to the essential points of law raised by the question referred. - 4.
-The statements of case or written observations, if any, shall be notified to the parties to the main proceedings and interested persons prior to the hearing. - 5.
-The President may decide to dispense with the report for the hearing, or to dispense with the translation of the report for the hearing.
+The statements of case or written observations, if any, shall be notified to the parties to the main proceedings and interested persons prior to the hearing.